Causal-net category: Inclusion=monomorphism

 \end{ex}

-A single edge-lift, as shown in Example \ref{edge-lift}, can be reversely represented by a weak-embedding.
-As mentioned above, both Example \ref{immersion} and \ref{strong-immersion} are not weak-embeddings, but they are immersions, which, by Theorem \ref{immersion-minor}, implies that a composition of a sequence of edge-lifts in general may not be reversely represented by a weak-embedding.
+A single edge-lifting, as shown in Example \ref{edge-lift}, can be represented in the opposite direction by a weak-embedding.
+As mentioned above, both Example \ref{immersion} and \ref{strong-immersion} are not weak-embeddings, but they are immersions, which, by Theorem \ref{immersion-minor}, implies that a composition of a sequence of edge-liftings in general may not be represented in the opposite direction by a weak-embedding.
 So weak-embeddings are not closed under composition.

-The following notion is more useful. \begin{defn} An inclusion is called a \textbf{topological embedding} if it is strong and vertex-disjoint. \end{defn}
+The following notion is more common. \begin{defn} An inclusion is called a \textbf{topological embedding} if it is strong and vertex-disjoint. \end{defn}

 By definition, it is not difficult to see that topological embeddings are closed under composition.